Birla Institute of Technology and Science, Pilani – Dubai Campus: Admissions

 BITS Pilani is offered to students based on their performance in the All-India Entrance Examination, called BITS Admission Test (BITSAT).
 BITS Pilani also has the policy of accepting State and National Board toppers.
 There is no reservation of seats on the basis of caste or category.
 BITSAT. is a computer based test and is held at BITS authorised test centres.
 The examination chiefly covers topics, based on the NCERT higher secondary curriculum, in Physics, Chemistry and Mathematics, and reasoning and analytical skills in Logic and English.
 Any student having a minimum aggregate of 75% in Physics, Maths and Chemistry, and a minimum of 60% marks in each of the BITSAT subjects individually is eligible to apply to the campus.

 For international students, Dubai Campus also accepts SAT Subject Tests.
 Since the mode of instruction is English, students who have passed the qualifying examination in a non-English medium must satisfy the minimum requirement of TOEFL or IELTS.

 Student life & culture

 Students at BPDC are mostly of Indian nationality and comprise day scholars and hostellers.
 Day scholars are residents of Dubai, Sharjah and Abu Dhabi.

-DIAC Residential Halls
+DIAC Residential Halls (outside BITS campus)

-DIAC has two residential halls: Myriad and KSK Homes, shared by students of different universities.
+DIAC residential halls shared by students of different universities.
 They are equipped with retail shops, leisure facilities, library and shopping centres.